Granville, Manche: Early modern era

 In 1562, the restoration of the ramparts began and a garrison moved into the barracks.
-Then in 1593 the keys to the city were presented to Henry IV, marking the importance of the town to the Kingdom.
+Then in 1593 the keys to the city were presented to Henri IV, marking the importance of the town to the Kingdom.
 Under Louis XIII, the fortifications were adapted for artillery.
 From the reign of Louis XIV, Granville ships also had the right to capture.
 Therefore, between seventy and eighty ships were armed and Granville gave fifteen admirals to France, of which the best known is Georges René Le Peley de Pléville.
 In 1688, Louvois razed part of the defences of the town.
 Louis XIV appointed the first mayor of Granville in 1692: Luc Leboucher de Gastagny.
-However, in 1695, during the Nine Years' War, the English bombarded the city, destroying 27 houses.
+On 8 July 1695, during the Nine Years' War, English Royal Navy warships led by John Benbow bombarded Granville for 8 hours using over 800 shells, destroying 27 of the town's houses.
 Vauban then studied possible improvements to the stronghold without having the time to carry them out.

-Following the attack, the ramparts were raised and increased in 1720.
+Following the bombardment, the ramparts were raised and increased in 1720.
 Then, from 1749, development work and expansion of the port was undertaken, with, in 1750, the laying of the breakwater, ever-present today.
 This work was completed in 1757, in the meantime, a new barracks was built.
 In 1763, a fire swept through the faubourgs.
 In 1777, a new barracks was added, the Gênes barracks still present today.
 On 20 July 1786, a new fire broke out, this time in the Tranchée quarter at the gates of the citadel.